sagemath/sagewiki_to_gh-2022-10-10/days57.md

 The Tower can accommodate 8-10 people and the adjacent guest house we rented offers room for 6 more people.

+The surrounding area offers nice hiking possibilities, bring hiking/climbing shoes.

+Your music instruments and scores, card or board games, etc, are also welcome for the breaks.

+== Meal organisation ==

 Meals are cooked in turns by the participants for everyone, so bring along your favorite recipes and dishes!
 All diets, including vegetarian, will be taken into account.

-The surrounding area offers nice hiking possibilities, bring hiking/climbing shoes.

-Your music instruments and scores, card or board games, etc, are also welcome for the breaks.
+Please fill in the meal and date you would like to cook [[days57-meal_organisation|meal organisation]].

 == Dates ==